-For example, if you set the thermostat to 70 degrees Fahrenheit, the air conditioner will stay on until the thermostat registers the room has reached this temperature.
+For example, if you set the thermostat on the air conditioner to 70 degrees Fahrenheit, the air conditioner will stay on until the thermostat registers the room has reached this temperature.
 At that point, the thermostat will direct the air conditioner fans and motor to shut off.
-Once the room temperature exceeds 70 degrees, the unit will automatically turn back on.
+Once the room temperature exceeds 70 degrees, the unit will automatically turn back on to start cooling again.

-Manual and automatic air conditioners are used to cool homes, businesses and vehicles.
+Manual and automatic air conditioners are used to cool homes, businesses, and vehicles.
 Manual and automatic systems primarily cool one room or zone in a home or building, or for a small space, such as a vehicle.
-These units do not require a "whole home" HVAC duct work system to operate.
+These units don't require a "whole home" HVAC ductwork system to operate.
 Only central air conditioning systems require duct work.

 A manual system requires the human touch.
-You have to turn it on, turn it off and select the airflow speed (low, medium or high) for the fans and motor while it is running.
+You have to turn it on, turn it off, and select the airflow speed (low, medium, or high) for the fans and motor while it's running.
 An automatic system will come on and turn off by itself when the thermostat detects the room needs cool air.
 However, there is also an on-demand option with an automatic system that bypasses the thermostat and turns the unit on or off at any time.